FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/autonomous.md

 !!! summary ""
     **2)** Before the constructor create a **double** called **distance**

-    - We will use this to tell the command to finish when the robot drives the inputed distance
+    - We will use this to tell the command to finish when the robot drives the inputted distance

 !!! summary ""
     **3)** In the **DriveDistance** constructor add a **double** parameter called **inches**